 - Narrator: the person running the test.
-They explain what is happening to the user, answer any questions (though do not help the user) and assign users new tasks. - Computer: manipulate the low fidelity prototype based on what the user is doing. - Observers: watch the interaction and write down in their notes what they see the user do in response to the computer
+They explain what is happening to the user, answer any questions (though do not help the user) and assign users new tasks. - Computer: handle the paper prototype based on what the user is doing. - Observers: watch the interaction and write down what they see the user do in response to the computer